janvandermeulen/REMLA-group10/documents/A1Submission.md

 A regex was created to accept names with a single capital letter between "_" as those are common names for matrix variables in data science, example of accepted names by regex: X_train, raw_X_train and X.
 TODO warnings have been suppressed temporarily.
 As this is still the first version there are still many things that could be improved that have been tagged as TODO for now, this should not affect the code quality.
-The number of arguments and local variables allowed has been increased as it is common in data science to seperate data such as trian and test in seperate local variables, this results in relatively more variables used.
+The number of arguments and local variables allowed has been increased as it is common in data science to separate data such as train and test in separate local variables, this results in relatively more variables used.
-Bandit warning B106 about potential hardcoded access tokens has been suppressed as it falsely triggers on the usage of the word token which is prevalant in data science projects and has nothing to do with password/auth tokens.
+Bandit warning B106 about potential hardcoded access tokens has been suppressed as it falsely triggers on the usage of the word token which is prevalent in data science projects and has nothing to do with password/auth tokens.